anandg112/golang-practice/readme.md

 A function with a receiver is like a "method" - a function that belongs to an instance

+**Concrete types** - map, struct, int, string.
+Can only create values out of concrete types but not interfaces

 Interfaces are not generic types (other languages have generic types, Go does not)

 Interfaces are implicit.
 We don't manually have to say that our custom type satisifies some interface.

 Interfaces are a contract to help us manage types.
 If our custom type's implementation of a function is broken then interfaces wont help us.